MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-overview.md

 >[!Note]
 >Graph-based data source traversal (eg: traversing through folder structures) capability and ability to manage search permissions based on access control from your data source is not available in beta stage.

+You can get started quickly with our C# sample or with the contracts from [here](https://github.com/microsoftgraph/msgraph-connectors-sdk).